Companies spend time and money generating as many leads as possible, only to lose them at the bottom of the sales funnel.

 Events and memorable experiences are a great way to get your leads to understand the value of your brand—and ultimately, seal the deal.

-Experiential marketing is a campaign that provides your clients with a unique experience, which can be digital, an in-person event, or even a pop-up downtown.
+Experiential marketing is a campaign that provides your prospective customers with a unique experience, which can be digital, an in-person event, or even a pop-up downtown.

 Docker is a great example, which showcased its brand-new enterprise solution with an interactive video game at a conference.
 Over 5000 attendees joined in, and the event reached 3.6 million people through organic media.

-Healthymagination showcase campaign by General Electric.
-Healthymagination is a global initiative by the company to make healthcare more accessible with affordable machinery in undeveloped parts of the world.
+Another example: Healthymagination is a global initiative by General Electric (GE) to make healthcare more accessible with affordable machinery in undeveloped parts of the world.
 And to demonstrate the impact of this initiative on over 1.5 billion people, GE organized an event with Hollywood-level movie sets showcasing the equipment in action with doctors.
 Over 700 people attended, and the event won a Business Marketing Association Tower Award.

 According to a study by the Content Marketing Institute, 81% of B2B marketers use in-person events as a tactic.
 And experiential marketing can liven up a regular conference into a shareable event that your audience will remember.